lexibank/tlopo/out/vol1/chapter6.md

 <a id="s-5-3"></a>

-## 5.3.
+### 5.3.
 Peeling

 Lichtenberk lists a number of terms for the action of peeling.
 The first is a transitive verb formed from the base _&ast;kulit_ 'skin'.
-See also POc _&ast;supi_ 'sharpen, shave, pare' ([Ch.9, §3.6](chapter9.md#s-3-6)) some of whose reflexes also mean 'peel'.
+See also POc _&ast;supi_ 'sharpen, shave, pare' (Ch.
+9, §3.6) some of whose reflexes also mean 'peel'.

 <table>
 <tr>